security-force-monitor/fmtrpt_data/README.md

 2 directories, 5 files
 ```

 Convert the data to `sqlite` (we used `sqlite-utils`), and use [datasette](https://github.com/simonw/datasette) ([docs](https://datasette.readthedocs.io/en/stable/)) to publish the data online in a useful and highly functional way.
 We include the full text search and indexing functions outlined in the [documentation](https://sqlite-utils.datasette.io/en/stable/cli.html#configuring-full-text-search).
-We have used Heroku to serve the data, routing to a subdomain of https://securityforcemonitor.org.
+We have used Heroku to serve the data, routing to a subdomain of [https://securityforcemonitor.org](https://securityforcemonitor.org).

 The scripts to do this are contained in the `publish/` directory.
 You'll need to set up `heroku` locally in order to use them.
+Note that `heroku` may not allow you to overwrite an existing application - each time you deploy, it must be to a new application name, after which the CNAME record for trainingdata.securityforcemonitor.org will need updating with a new DNS target.

 ### A note on variations in report structures